VirgileD/transparent-proxy/README.md

 ```

 Each proxy routing is separated by `---`.
 For proxy with empty value, it is special rule for additional direct connect (no proxy).
-For others, it will be tested from top to bottom and use if matched if ip/ip-net/domain matched.
+For others, it will be tested from top to bottom and use if ip/ip-net/domain matching.
 If nothing matched, use default proxy in "HTTP_PROXY" environment.

+To support the domain-based rule, the "DNS_PORT" should be explicitly enabled.